leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # Privacy Policy

-Privacy Policy for Leighton Avant-Garde Haus, L.AgH, LLC and Company Portfolio Holdings
+Privacy Policy for Leighton Avant-Garde Haus, L.AgH, LLC and Subsidiaries

-The Leighton Haus properties, Leighton Avant-Garde Haus and AIM.DYNAMIX, Official GitHub links for Leighton Avant-Garde Haus and AIM DYNAMIX, Official Lucien Leighton Website(s) including Lucien Leighton LinkTree, p!a -Paige's Aesthetic, LLC,  one of our main priorities is the privacy of our visitors.
+The Leighton Haus properties, Leighton Avant-Garde Haus and AIM DYNAMIX, Official GitHub links for Leighton Avant-Garde Haus and AIM DYNAMIX, Official Lucien Leighton Website(s).
 This Privacy Policy document contains types of information that is collected and recorded by 'theleightonhaus (Leighton Avant-Garde Haus)' properties and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.
 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in theleightonhaus.
-This policy is not applicable to any information collected offline or via channels other than this website, AIM DYNAMIX FORM SUBMISSIONS, Official Lucien Leighton LinkTree Partnership, and LucienLeighton.com
+This policy is not applicable to any information collected offline or via channels other than this website, AIM DYNAMIX USER DATA, and LucienLeighton.com
 Consent

 By using our websites, you hereby consent to our Privacy Policy and agree to its terms.